autumn-olive (Elaeagnus umbellata)

 Why does autumn-olive do well on otherwise barren sites?

-There are nitrogen-fixing nodules on the toots.
+There are nitrogen-fixing nodules on the roots.